payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-core-sdk/ios-coresdk-seamless-integration.md

         }
     }];
     ```
-    ```swift Swift
-    createRequest.createRequest(withPaymentParam: paymentParamForPassing, forPaymentType: PAYMENT_PG_EMI, withCompletionBlock: { request, postParam, error in if error == nil {
-    //It is good to go state.
-You can use request parameter in webview to open Payment Page } else {
-    //Something went wrong with Parameter, error contains the error Message string }
-    })
-    ```
   </Accordion>

   <Accordion title="Cardless EMI" icon="fa-code">
     To Pay using CardlessEMI, you need to set a parameter similar to the following code snippet:

     ```swift Swift
     paymentParamForPassing.bankCode = "ZESTMON" //BankID
     paymentParamForPassing.isCardlessEMI = true